-The peace and beauty of Gaia House provides a sanctuary of calm stillness, welcoming all people who wish to explore the heart of understanding and freedom.
-Your donations make an invaluable contribution to the running of Gaia House.
-Dana allows charges at Gaia House to be kept at a minimum, allowing as many as possible to attend.
+The peace and beauty of Gaia House provide a sanctuary of calm stillness, welcoming all people who wish to explore the heart of understanding and freedom.
+You can practise dana through donations which make an invaluable contribution to the running of Gaia House.
+Dana allows us to keep our rates as low as we can to be kept at a minimum, allowing as many people as possible to attend retreats here and online.

-The tradition of Dana in Buddhism is an acknowledgement of our interconnectedness and interdependence.
+The tradition of dana in Buddhism is an acknowledgement of our interconnectedness and interdependence.
 In Asia, monasteries are generously supported by the lay community, and in turn they offer a place of refuge and teaching as well as a whole range of projects dedicated to peace and the relief of anguish.
-This ancient and rich tradition has sustained the Dharma teachings for more than 2,500 years, since the time of the Buddha, enabling the creation of Retreat Centres, the support of monasteries and a whole range of social and peace practices and projects.
-It enables teachers to continue teaching and supports the very life and sustainability of the teaching.
+This ancient and rich tradition has sustained the Dharma teachings for more than 2,500 years, since the time of the Buddha, enabling the creation of retreat centres, the support of monasteries and a whole range of social and peace practices and projects.

 When you come to Gaia House you are staying in a centre that has been created and is supported by the generosity of those who have practised here before you.
 The house was purchased through the donations of countless students and continues to be supported by the generosity of our residential service community and volunteers.
 The teachers share a firm commitment to the principle of dana, rather than asking for a fee for leading retreats.
 This system is true of most Insight Meditation centres in the West.
 Any dana offering you make supports the very life and sustainability of the Dharma teachings.